HTML: HyperText Markup Language

 Further, It is coded or written in the form of established HTML elements or components.
 HTML is a skeleton to many websites and browsers performing on it and making it a user-friendly experience for the user.

 - Mozilla Firefox

 Tim Berners-Lee devised HTML in the late 1990s and the initial release was in 1993.
 Many HTML versions are there, currently, the HTML5 version is achieving fame because of its various extensive features few are as follows:

 Features of HTML5

-- Section: divisional classification helps to keep the content on the web page organised in thematic groups.
+- Section : Divisional classification helps to keep the content on the web page organized in thematic groups.

-- Header: Allows to cluster introductory elements on a website like a logo, navigation items, search form, etc.
+- Header : This allows to cluster introductory elements on a website like a logo, navigation items, search form, etc.